madbomb122/Win10Script/Testing/readme.md

-## Description
-**THIS IS A TEST VERSION**
+##THIS IS A TEST VERSION

-If I am not working on a change or addition to the script this will be the same exact copy as the non test, but with the type showing as testing.
+If I am not working on a change or addition to the script, this will be the same exact copy as the non test.
+Only Differances between script are:
+1. Wont restart computer (even if restart is set)
+2. Display of a Warning @ TOS screen

-Use the copy here if you dont mind possible bugs or problems.
+**Note: Use the copy here if you dont mind possible bugs or problems.**